daniel3735928559/guppy/README.md

 The editor has many of the usual keyboard text-editing features:
 Navigation with the arrow keys, backspace, home, end, selection with shift-left/right, mod-z/x/c/v for undo, cut, copy, paste (respectively)).
-The mouse is not yet supported in any way.
+Using the mouse to navigate and select is supported in a rudimentary way.

 It will automatically insert mathematical objects if you type their names.
 For example, if you type `sqrt`, this will be replaced by a